objectionary/lints/src/main/resources/org/eolang/motives/critical/schema-is-absent.md

 # Schema is absent

-[XMIR] document must have `xsi:noNamespaceSchemaLocation` inside it.
+The [XMIR] document must contain the `xsi:noNamespaceSchemaLocation` attribute.

 Incorrect: